whitequark/blog/source/_posts/2014-04-14-xcompose-support-in-sublime-text.markdown

 On a high level, the script does four things:

-  1. Sublime Text forks at startup, so the script has a little funny dance to attach gdb to the correct process.
+  1. Sublime Text forks at startup, so the script has to do a little funny dance to attach gdb to the correct process.
   2. Then, it stops at the point in the initialization sequence where my Sublime Text build calls [gtk_im_context_set_client_window][], and captures the `window` and `multicontext` variables, which the compiler happened to leave around in